On transfer maps in the algebraic $K$-theory of spaces: -theory transfer maps and the Waldhausen trace

 (By Theorem \ref{Lind-Malkiewich} or otherwise, $\chi(X)$ can be also identified with the Becker-Gottlieb transfer map of $X \to *$.
-The justification for this notation is that the class of $\chi(X)$ in $\pi_0 QX_+ \cong \mathbb{Z}$ corresponds to classical Euler characteristic of $X$.) \end{proof}
+The justification for the notation is that the class of $\chi(X)$ in $\pi_0 QX_+ \cong \mathbb{Z}$ corresponds to the classical Euler characteristic of $X$ -- this is where we use the assumption that $X$ is path-connected.) \end{proof}